Behala: Etymology

-The word Behala is commonly believed to have its root in Behula, the name of the female protagonist of Manasamangalkavya.
+The word Behala is commonly believed to have its root in Behula, the female protagonist of the Bengali narrative Manasamangal Kāvya.
 Alternatively, the name may have been derived from the Bengali term Bahulapur ("land of many rivers" or "dark city").
 "Bahula" is also an epithet of the goddesses Chandi and Kali.
-Rev. James Long, who used to live in the area, described Behala as Byala in one of his early writings.
-It is also known that Behala comprised many small villages before the whole area was urbanised and each village here was suffixed with -behala, i.e. Bazarbehala, Tamtelbehala, Bnorshebehala (Barisha), Sorshunnobehala (Sarsuna) etc. Names like Rajarbaganbehala, Sahapurbehala, Naskarpurbehala and Santoshbatibehala are also found in the old proceedings of South Suburban Municipality.
+Rev. James Long, an Anglican priest who lived in Kolkata during the 19th century, described the name of the neighborhood as Byala in one of his early works.

+Prior to the locality's urbanization, Behala comprised several small, largely independent villages, with each village name containing the suffix -behala,.
+Examples of this include the old village names of Bazarbehala, Tamtelbehala, and Sorshunnobehala (known today as Sarsuna).
+The additional names of Rajarbaganbehala, Sahapurbehala, Naskarpurbehala, and Santoshbatibehala are found in old records of the South Suburban Municipality in Tollygunge.